The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 And the party's elected officials are more responsive to the policy agenda of the well-to-do than the average voter.

-The party and its candidates have come to rely on the elite, one-tenth of one percent of the voting age population for a full 25% of their financial backing, and on large donors of another quarter.
+The party and its candidates have come to rely on the elite, one-tenth of one percent of the voting age population, for a full 25% of their financial backing and on large donors of another quarter.

 Stop and think about that.

-In this respect, the Democrat Party, its elected officials have come to resemble their Republican counterparts far more than the public focus on polarization would lead you to expect.
+In this respect, the Democrat Party, its elected officials, have come to resemble their Republican counterparts far more than the public focus on polarization would lead you to expect.

-The current popularity of Bernie Sanders and his presidential candidacy, notwithstanding, the mainstream of the Democrat Party supports centrist positions ranging from expanded free trade to stricter control of government budget, time limits, welfare for the poor.
+The current popularity of Bernie Sanders and his presidential candidacy, notwithstanding, the mainstream of the Democrat Party supports centrist positions ranging from expanded free trade to stricter control of government budgets, time limits, welfare for the poor.

 The Democrat Party has in many respects become the party of deregulated markets for the rich.

-See, it it it don't doubt me on this, folks.
+See, don't doubt me on this, folks.

 It's becoming patently obvious to everybody.